Eggless Custard Powder Cake

 1. Preheat the oven to 180 degrees C. Grease an 8″ cake tin with oil and line the base with butter paper/baking paper.

-2. In a bowl shift all-purpose flour and baking powder 3 times.
-This process makes the cake more spongy.
-Now add custard powder into this, mix well and keep aside.
+2. In a bowl, sift all-purpose flour and baking powder.
+Next, add custard powder to this, mix well and keep it aside.

 3. In a separate bowl mix oil, sugar, milk and vanilla extract.
 Pour this wet mixture into the dry flour mixture.
 Whisk well until a lump-free batter forms.